Frequently Asked Questions:

 Are services available on weekends?

 We provide burial at sea services on both weekdays and weekends.
 Services can be customized to accommodate almost any time request.
+However, we do find that early morning (between 8am - 9am) trips are a little better due to the waters being at their calmest point.

 Can you accommodate special requests for scattering?